Tempo logotype

 If some teams use Jira and others use ClickUp, Tempo can serve the Jira teams without asking the ClickUp teams to change.
 Portfolio-level aggregation across both would need a separate integration layer, since Tempo doesn't read ClickUp data directly.

-No. ClickUp positions as a Jira alternative rather than a Jira app, and it isn't distributed through the Atlassian Marketplace as of our review.
+Not as a native Marketplace app.
+ClickUp positions as a Jira alternative rather than a Jira app, and it isn't distributed through the Atlassian Marketplace as of our review.
 Tempo's SPM suite is on the Atlassian Marketplace.

-No. ClickUp offers a workload view that reflects task assignments inside ClickUp's own workspace.
+Not grounded in Jira data.
+ClickUp offers a workload view that reflects task assignments inside ClickUp's own workspace.
 It doesn't read Jira worklog data natively.
 Tempo Capacity Planner provides individual and team dashboards, skills-based assignment, and PvA reporting grounded in Jira time logs.

 Tempo's pricing is per-product and tier-based on the Atlassian Marketplace.
 ClickUp's pricing is freemium with paid tiers published on its own site as of our review.
 The more useful comparison isn't sticker price: it's what each spend buys.
 ClickUp spend buys an all-in-one work surface.
 Tempo spend buys financial and portfolio governance from Jira worklogs.